-D: The "plus" icon ("+") allows you to add more patterns to the condition or the action part of the rule, or more attributes.
+D: The "+" symbols allow you to add more patterns to the condition or the action part of the rule, or more attributes.
 In all cases, a popup option box is provided.
 For the "WHEN" part of the rule, you can choose from a list of Conditional Elements to add:

-- A Constraint on a Fact: it will give you a list of facts. - "The following does not exist": the fact plus constraints must not exist. - "The following exists": at least one match should exist (but there only needs to be one it will not trigger for each match). - "Any of the following are true": any of the patterns can match (you then add patterns to these higher level patterns). - "From": this will insert a new From Conditional Element to the rule. - "From Accumulate": this will insert a new Accumulate Conditional Element to the rule. - "From Collect": this will insert a new Collect Conditional Element to the rule. - "From Entry-point": this allows you to define an Entry Point for the pattern. - "Free Form DRL": this will let you insert a free chunk of DRL.
+- A Constraint on a Fact: it will give you a list of facts. - "The following does not exist": the fact+constraints must not exist. - "The following exists": at least one match should exist (but there only needs to be one it will not trigger for each match). - "Any of the following are true": any of the patterns can match (you then add patterns to these higher level patterns).

+- "From": this will insert a new From Conditional Element to the rule. - "From Accumulate": this will insert a new Accumulate Conditional Element to the rule. - "From Collect": this will insert a new Collect Conditional Element to the rule. - "Free Form DRL": this will let you insert a free chunk of DRL.